wulf-data-engineering/kiek/README.md

 * in AWS MSK behind IAM authentication,
-* requiring assuming an IAM role,
+* requiring assuming an IAM role, containing AVRO encoded messages with schemas in AWS Glue Schema Registry,
-* AVRO encoded messages with schemas in AWS Glue Schema Registry...
+* in different development environments ...

 `kiek` **analyzes the messages** in a topic, **looks up corresponding schemas** if necessary and prints the payloads with syntax highlighting in a **human-readable format**.